 This happens a lot.
 Often the representative will tell the patient if the "doctor had coded this as a screening, it would have been covered differently.
 However, further questioning of the representative will reveal that the "screening" diagnosis can only be amended if it applies to the patient.
-Remember, that many insurance carriers only consider a patient over the age of 45 with no personal or family history as well as no past or present gastrointestinal symptoms as a "screening" (Z12.11)
+Remember, that many insurance carriers only consider a patient over the age of 50 with no personal or family history as well as no past or present gastrointestinal symptoms as a "screening" (Z12.11)

 If you are given this information, please document the date, name, and phone number of the insurance representative.
 Next, contact our billing department who will perform an audit of the billing and investigate the information given.
 Often the outcome results in the insurance company calling the patient back and explaining that the member services representative should never suggest a physician change their billing to benefit a patient's coverage.
 Pathology:

-Digestive Disease Associates of North Florida ("DDA") has established a state of the art pathology lab ("DDA Pathology Lab").
+Digestive Disease Associates of North Florida ("DDA") has established a state-of-the-art pathology lab ("DDA Pathology Lab").
 Your physician has chosen to use the DDA Pathology Lab for any specimens taken during your procedure.
 By using the DDA Pathology Lab, we are able to streamline patient care, reducing turn-around time in providing results to you and your Primary Care Physician.
 In using the DDA Pathology Lab there is no need for transporting the specimen outside of the building.
 Our Pathologist is available daily to review slides and provide your Gastroenterologist physician with an expert interpretation.

-Our Pathology Lab, located within the DDA clinic, is specialty focused in Gastroenterology ("GI"), interacting with only the DDA physicians.
+Our Pathology Lab, located within the DDA clinic, is specialty focused in Gastroenterology ("GI") interacting with only the DDA physicians.
 This allows our practice to deliver the high quality expected in the interpretation of your pathology.
 Patients frequently have questions regarding their lab or pathology bills.
 DDA participates in many local and national insurance plans.
 If for any reason your insurance falls outside our participating insurance carrier list, we will accept your insurance carrier's "out of network" payment along with your "in-network" co-payment, co-insurance, and deductible as payment in full.
-If you request that your pathology be sent to the "in network" lab, we will accommodate your request.
+If you request that your pathology, be sent to the "in network" lab, we will accommodate your request.
+If you have any billing questions, you can contact our billing office at (352) 756-4068

-Colonoscopy Notification Statement: Know What You Will Owe
+Flexible Sigmoidoscopy Notification Statement: Know What You Will Owe

-Colonoscopy CPT (Procedure Code): 45378 Medicare and BCBS use code G0121 for screening or G0105 for surveillance.
+CPT (Procedure Code):45331 Medicare and BCBS use code G0121 for screening or G0105 for surveillance.
 Please note: The procedure code is subject to change.
 The actual procedure code used for billing cannot be determined until the procedure has been completed.

-Diagnostic/Therapeutic Colonoscopy: Diagnosis\\\\
+Diagnostic/Therapeutic Flexible Sigmoidoscopy: Diagnosis